Orvieto and the popes: History

 The palace was expanded during the reign of Urban IV (1261–1264), but the "northwest hall must have been built earlier."
 Urban IV was French and had been crowned in Viterbo, but spent most of his papacy in Orvieto.
 The structure became a papal palace during Urban IV's two-year stay in Orvieto, starting October 18, 1262, although it may not have been completed until Gregory X (1271–1276) took up residence there on July 26, 1272.
 Urban began construction in 1263, the year he consecrated a new Dominican church in Orvieto.
 The first mention of the papal palace in contemporary documents dates to April 1, 1273.

 Martin IV (1281–1285) was in Orvieto between March 23, 1281 and June 24, 1282, and then nearby in Montefiascone in the summer and fall of 1282.
 He returned to Orvieto from December 25, 1282 until June 27, 1284.
 He likely chose to reside in his fortress in Montefiascone while the Orvieto residence was being expanded.
 The modern Cathedral of Orvieto itself was begun in 1285.

 Nicholas IV (1288–1292) was in Orvieto from June 13, 1290 to October 19, 1291.
 Although Nicholas IV was Roman by birth, he brought the Curia with him to Orvieto.
 Nicholas IV was elected Podestà and Capitano del Popolo of Orvieto, the first pope to hold civic offices in the city.
 Boniface VIII (1294–1303) arrived in Orvieto on June 6, 1297 and left that same month.
-During his stay, the Commune placed his coat of arms on the Palazzo del Capitano del Popolo, erected statutes of him on two gates of the city, and unveiled frescoes on the gates and paintings inside the Palazzo del Populo.
+During his stay, the Commune placed his coat of arms on the Palazzo del Capitano del Popolo, erected statues of him on two gates of the city, and unveiled frescoes on the gates and paintings inside the Palazzo del Populo.
 Boniface VIII was elected Capitano and Podestà in 1297, and Capitano again in 1298.